Covariants, Invariant Subsets, and First Integrals: -symmetry

 (1) If the orbit $Gv$ is closed and $G_{v}$ trivial, then $\E(v) = V$ by Proposition~\ref{Panyushev.prop}.

-(2) If $G$ is semisimple, then the generic $G$-orbits in $V$ are closed.
-If $d(V)=\dim V$, then, by the lemma above, we have $\E(v) = V$ for all $v$ from a dense open subset $U \subset V$.
-Since $\E(v) \subset V^{G_{v}}$ and since the action is faithful, we see that $G_{v}$ is trivial for all $v \in U$, i.e. the generic stabilizer is trivial. \end{proof} \begin{rem} Example~\ref{diagonal.exa} shows that the assumption in (2) that $G$ is semisimple is necessary. \end{rem}
+(2) If $d_{\E}(V)=\dim V$, then, by the lemma above, we have $\E(v) = V$ for all $v$ from a dense open subset $U \subset V$.
+Since $\E(v) \subset V^{G_{v}}$ and since the action is faithful, we see that $G_{v}$ is trivial for all $v \in U$, i.e. the generic stabilizer is trivial.
+Since $G$ is semisimple this implies that the generic orbits are closed, see \cite[Corollary~1]{Po1970Criteria-for-the-s}. \end{proof} \begin{rem} Example~\ref{diagonal.exa} shows that the assumption in (2) that $G$ is semisimple is necessary. \end{rem}